SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: The benchmark

 \paragraph{Retrieval problem} Each model is used as a query against the rest of the dataset, with the goal of retrieving the most relevant surface.
 For the retrieval problem, a dissimilarity $1,543 \times 1,543$ matrix was required, each element $(i,j)$ recording the dissimilarity value between models $i$ and $j$ in the whole dataset.
 The relevance with respect to the query of a retrieved surface is evaluated with both the PDB and BLAST classifications previously described.

-\paragraph{Classification problem} PDB-based and BLAST-based classifications decompose into communities both the training and the test sets.
+\paragraph{Classification problem} PDB-based and BLAST-based classifications define on the training and on the test sets a decomposition into subsets (that will be referred as communities) consisting of conformations grouped together on the basis of their similarity.
 The goal of the classification problem is to assign each query of the test set to the correct community with respect to the decompositions induced by the PDB-based and the BLAST-based classifications, respectively.

 In the case of the PDB-based classification, each community consists of all the conformations corresponding to the same PDB code.

 In the case of the BLAST-based classification, different community decompositions are obtained depending on the choice of the previously described similarity levels.
 For each level $\ell$ (with $\ell=0, 1, 2, 3$), it is possible to retrieve a decomposition into communities referred as BLAST-based community decomposition of level $\ell$.
 Independently from the chosen level $\ell$, each community of the BLAST-based decomposition of level $\ell$ is an aggregation of communities induced by the PDB-based classification.